Spinal cord injury

 Ongoing care

-The length of your hospital stay depends on your condition and medical issues.
-Once you're well enough to participate in therapies and treatment, you might transfer to a rehabilitation facility.
+The length of a hospital stay after a spinal cord injury depends on a person's condition and medical issues.
+Once you're well enough to take part in therapies and treatment, you might transfer to a rehabilitation facility.

 Rehabilitation